s59mz/wild-sight-ai/README.md

 ## Requirements

-1. **Kria KR260 Board**: Ensure that your KRIA™ KR260 board has the official Ubuntu image with updatet zocl v2.15 kernel module installed and Docker set up.
-The board should be prepared for running official demo applications from AMD, such as the **Smartcam demo** application.
+1. **Kria KR260 Board**: Ensure that your KRIA™ KR260 board has installed the custom [WildSight-AI Ready](https://github.com/s59mz/kria-build-system/releases/tag/wild-sight-ai-1.0) Ubuntu SD-card image with updatet zocl v2.15 kernel module installed and Docker set up.
+The with this image installed, the board is also prepared for running official demo applications from AMD, such as the **Smartcam demo** application.

 2. **IP Camera**: You will need an IP camera that supports RTSP streaming with a resolution of 1920x1080.
 The camera should be connected to the same local network as the Kria board.
 A recommended camera is the [SIMICAM 4k Video Cam](https://a.aliexpress.com/_EznpRub) or similar.